Shop Subscribe

 Media Centers – Not Just for Books

-The inventory of books was thinned out as research started coming from CD-ROMs and, eventually, the Internet.
-Somewhere along the line, the media center became known solely for research, and any other pursuit was outside its domain.
+The inventory of books was thinned out as research started coming from CD-ROMs, and eventually the Internet.
+Somewhere along the line, the media center became known solely for research and any other pursuit was outside its domain.

-This requires a forward-thinking concept, including:
+This requires forward-thinking concepts, including:

 It’s time for the media center to once again be a place that every student loves to visit.
 Its purposes are just as crucial now as when the walls were lined with encyclopedias.
 It’s only in the media center where students interact with knowledge in a way much different from other areas of the school.